Three Rivers Regional Library System

-TRRL is a member of PINES, a program of the Georgia Public Library Service that covers 53 library systems in 143 counties of Georgia.
-Any resident in a PINES supported library system has access to the system's collection of 10.6 million books.
-The library is also serviced by GALILEO, a program of the University System of Georgia which stands for "GeorgiA LIbrary LEarning Online".
+GPLS also provides access to GALILEO, a program of the University System of Georgia which stands for "GeorgiA LIbrary LEarning Online".
 This program offers residents in supported libraries access to over 100 databases indexing thousands of periodicals and scholarly journals.
 It also boasts over 10,000 journal titles in full text.
+Library patrons may access all databases inside the library and may use their PINES library card to access most databases from home.